smpetersgithub/AdvancedSQLPuzzles/Advanced SQL Puzzles/Recursion Examples/readme.md

 ## Conclusion

-:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc... please report an issue!
+:mailbox:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If you find any inaccuracies, misspellings, bugs, dead links, etc., please report an issue!
 No detail is too small, and I appreciate all the help.

 :smile:&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Happy coding!